keval121/SoccerAnalysis/README.md

 # SoccerAnalysis
 Performing analysis on Soccer data provided by David Cariboo on Kaggle.
-All code in python
+All code is in python utilizing pandas, numpy, matplotlib and other modules.
+Data is acurrate as of 24th April 2023, link: https://www.kaggle.com/datasets/davidcariboo/player-scores